itsmurugappan/containerd-stargz-snapshotter/README.md

-# Image Pull Optimization with stargz snapshotter
+# Image Pull Optimization with stargz snapshotter on k3s

 This repo will outline the steps to use stargz snapshotter with k3s on a rasberrry pi cluster and the benefits of using the same